DevHeart1/alx-interview/README.md

 # Pascal Triangle

 This repository contains a Python function `pascal_triangle(n)` that efficiently generates Pascal's Triangle up to a specified row index `n`.
-The code adheres to best practices for readability, maintainability, and correctness.
+The code adheres to best practices for readability, maintainability, and correctness

 **Features:**